- This event has passed.

 Enjoy a one-night-only commissioned dessert performance by Jennifer Rubell, an artist known for participatory installations that often use food as a medium, featured in Vogue, Vanity Fair, and The New York Times.
-Past installations have invited guests to smash and eat Jeff Koons-inspired chocolate bunnies, pluck dripping walls of glazed donuts, and eat their way through an interactive padded cell of cotton candy.
+Past installations have invited guests to smash and eat Jeff Koons-inspired chocolate bunnies, pluck dripping walls of glazed donuts, and eat their way through a padded cell of cotton candy.
 Rubell has created food performances for Performa and the Brooklyn Museum, and this will be her first commissioned performance in Washington.

 In a nod to Brand New’s New York roots, we tapped Gotham tastemaker and nightlife impresario, artist, emcee, and critic DJ Jus Ske to spin the 1980’s greatest hits.
 Jus Ske collaborated recently with Jay Z, Justin Timberlake, and Pharrell Williams, and plays regularly at venues around the world with artists and cultural brands including Alexander Wang, Balenciaga, Louis Vuitton, Takeshi Murakami, and Gagosian.

 Thank you to our sponsors